DXHeroes/knowledge-base-content/practices/wireframing.md

 ## How to Implement the Wireframe

 As mentioned earlier, the Wireframe can be drawn on a piece of paper so it can be created very fast.
 It is important not to go into too many details.
-The Wireframe should be customized for the target group (for example, a user prototype needs to have a real content - high fidelity, but a graphic concept without any real content is enough for stakeholders - low fidelity).
+The Wireframe should be customized for the target group.
+For example, a user prototype needs to have a real content - high fidelity, but a graphic concept without any real content is enough for stakeholders - low fidelity.
 The Wireframe does not define the final look of the UI.
 It shows how the UI will work.

 When drawing a Wireframe, follow these simple rules:

-- Always use just a grayscale: white, black and shades of gray.
+- Always use just a **grayscale**: white, black and shades of gray.
-- Use a maximum of two fonts.
+- Use a maximum of **two fonts**.
 If you want to show the hierarchy, use different sizes or styles of the fonts instead of changing the font.
-- The text can be replaced with lorem ipsum.
+- The text can be replaced with **lorem ipsum**.
 - Avoid complicated pictures.
-Use simple objects like squares or rectangles.
-Instead of placing a real picture, write an "x".
+Use **simple objects** like squares or rectangles.
+  **Examples:** Instead of placing a real picture, write an "x".
 Instead of inserting a video, use a triangle (as a play button).

 ![Wireframing Samples](/files/wireframing_samples.png)
 [Visual Paradigm: How to Draw Wireframe for Android Apps?](https://www.visual-paradigm.com/tutorials/android-wireframe.jsp)

-Pick a tool for Wireframing, such as:
+Make your life easier and pick a tool for Wireframing, such as:

 - [Wireframe CC](https://wireframe.cc/)
 - [Visio](https://products.office.com/visio/)